JW Anderson Drew The Coolest Crowd Of London Fashion Week So Far

-On the penultimate day of London Fashion Week, JW Anderson’s AW20 womenswear show drew the coolest crowd of the season so far.
-From the one and only Eve to The End of the F***ing World’s Naomi Ackie and Sex Education’s Ncuti Gatwa via Alexa Chung, a suave Billy Porter and musicians Rina Sawayama and Charli XCX, the front row was testament to the Northern Irish designer’s reputation for putting on a show.
+On the penultimate day of London Fashion Week, JW Anderson’s fall '20 womenswear show drew the coolest crowd of the season so far.
+From the one and only Eve to The End of the F***ing World’s Naomi Ackie and Sex Education’s Ncuti Gatwa via Alexa Chung, a suave Billy Porter, and musicians Rina Sawayama and Charli XCX, the front row was a testament to the Northern Irish designer’s reputation for putting on a show.

 If the success of last season’s balloon-sleeve trench coat is anything to go by, the voluminous looks we saw on the catwalk today will be a surefire hit come autumn.
 The collection was a masterclass in playing with proportion.
 Kaia Gerber led a cast of models who floated down the catwalk in expansive outerwear (think mutton-leg sleeves and dramatic collars with gigantic leather lapels), but it wasn’t just the sizeable pieces that spoke volumes.